abhishekmishra/explorations/lissajous-curve/README.md

 ## History

-In the heart of the 19th century, France was a tableau of transformation, a nation caught between the remnants of feudalism and the dawn of industrialization.
-The 1840s and 1850s were particularly pivotal, a period where the cultural, economic, and scientific milieu of France was as rich and complex as the tapestry of its history.
-Culturally, the era was marked by a vibrant artistic movement, with Romanticism giving way to Realism, reflecting a society in flux.
-Economically, it was a time of cautious transition; the agrarian economy slowly yielded to the burgeoning forces of industry, with the systematic establishment of primary education and new engineering schools laying the groundwork for an industrial expansion that would flourish in subsequent decades.
-Scientifically, the period was no less dynamic.
-It was an epoch that saw the rise of great minds like Louis Pasteur, whose germ theory would revolutionize medicine.
-Yet, this was also a time of great disparity and social upheaval, with the revolution of 1848 ushering in the Second Republic, only for it to be replaced by the Second Empire under Napoleon III.
-This era set the stage for modern France, a crucible of ideas and ideologies, where the struggles and aspirations of a nation were reflected in the mirror of its cultural and scientific achievements.
-The legacy of this time is a testament to the enduring spirit of inquiry and innovation that defines the French historical narrative.
+To understand how Antoine Lissajous, a French Mathematician, came to disover these curves, we shall look at the prevailing scientific and cultural environment of the time.

+19th century France was in the midst of a transformation from feudalism to industrialization.
+Cultural, scientific and economic environment of 1840s and 1850s France was complex and rich and in flux.
+There was a vibrant artistic movement from Romanticism to Realism.
+Economically, the agrarian economy was giving way to industrialization.
+Scientifically, the era saw the rise of great minds like Louis Pasteur.
+This was also the time of great social changes and revolution.

-In the mid-19th century, a period of profound scientific discovery and innovation, Jules Antoine Lissajous, a French physicist, made significant contributions to the field of mathematics and physics with his study of what would later be known as Lissajous curves.
+In a period of great change, Jules Antoine Lissajous, a French physicist, made significant contributions to the field of mathematics and physics with his study of what would later be known as Lissajous curves.
 These curves, intricate and beautiful, are a visual representation of harmonic motion, and they provided a new window into the study of vibrations and waves.

 Lissajous was born in Versailles in 1822 and embarked on his scientific journey at the École Normale Supérieure in 1841.
-By the 1850s, France was a hub of scientific activity, with scholars and researchers delving into the mysteries of natural phenomena.
-It was a time when the lines between physics and mathematics were blurred, and the study of wave motion was gaining momentum.
+The 1850s was a time when the lines between physics and mathematics were blurred, and the study of wave motion was gaining momentum.

 The problem area that Lissajous was trying to address was the visualization of sound vibrations.
 Prior to his work, Ernst Chladni had demonstrated the ability